 The way we interact with our phones and computers changes rapidly.
-Today, it's almost as common to use the internet from your phone as it is using it behind a computer.
-Republic builds specific mobile sites or makes sure that your regular site works well on smart phones and touchscreens through responsive design.
+Today, it's almost as common to use the internet from your phone as it is to use it behind a computer.
+Republic builds specific mobile sites or ensures that your regular site works well on smartphones and touchscreens through responsive design.
 We also made a few Apps for iPhone and iPad.

 A website that adapts depending on what the visitor uses for the device.

 One way is to customize the design depending on the device the visitor has.
 This has recently come to be called responsive design, which simply means that the design adapts as a response to the conditions that the visitor’s unit allows.
 The simplest example of different conditions is the size of the screen.

 Responsive design offers many benefits.
 For example, only one version of the website needs to be updated and it is very convenient to have a solution that adapts to the situation and presents the content in the best possible way based on the visitor’s circumstances at that particular moment.